J-1 Visa IT Technical Support Jobs

 Does the J-1 Trainee category have a cap or lottery for IT roles?

-No. Unlike the H-1B, the J-1 program has no annual cap and no lottery.
+No. Unlike the H-1B visa, the J-1 program has no annual cap and no lottery.
 IT Technical Support trainees can enter at any time of year, provided a designated sponsor approves the training plan and issues your DS-2019.
 Processing timelines depend on the sponsor organization and how quickly your host employer completes required documentation.

 Can I switch host employers midway through a J-1 IT support program?